gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 - how people use these tools in real life

 #### Introduction
-- we wanna compare caching straetgies
+- we wanna compare caching strategies
 - we're gonna model system as a ranked set of pages
 - suppose we have 8 pages anf the ranking is 3,7,2,6,5,1,8,4
 - suppose cache covers 2 of these (top 2 - so 3 and 7)